opendcs/rest_api/README.md

 # Authorization
 The OpenDCS REST API supports three authorization mechanisms Basic Authentication, Container Single Sign-On, and OpenID Connect.

-When the client attempts to access endpoints that are not marked with the Guest role
+When the client attempts to access endpoints that are not marked with the Guest role the authorization mechanisms are checked to determine which roles are currently granted to the client.
+See [./opendcs-rest-api/README.md](opendcs-rest-api/README.md) for more info.